Prescription Ordering Direct Service (POD)

 You can download the NHS App to your mobile device via the App Store or Google Play.
 For more information on the NHS App, please visit https://www.nhs.uk/nhs-app/

-• Why is the Prescription Ordering Direct (POD) service closing?
+• Why has the Prescription Ordering Direct (POD) service closed?

 NHS Norfolk and Waveney Integrated Care Board (ICB) has taken the decision to close the Prescription Ordering Direct (POD) service from 30 June 2024.